 Little Free Library FAQs

 Anyone can share books in local Little Free Library book-sharing boxes!
-Use Little Free Library’s world map to find Little Libraries near you.
-Then, visit the Little Library of your choice and leave some books inside.
+Use Little Free Library’s world map to find little libraries near you.
+Then, visit the library of your choice and leave some books inside.
 It’s that easy!
-Please be respectful, though, and don’t cram books in a Library that’s already full.
-Speak with the homeowner or business owner where the Library is installed if you’re not sure if it’s OK to leave books.
+Please be respectful, though, and don’t cram books in a library that’s already full.
+Speak with the homeowner or business owner where the library is installed if you’re not sure if it’s OK to leave books.

-Yes, Little Free Library is a registered nonprofit organization that inspires a love of reading, builds community, and sparks creativity by fostering neighborhood book exchanges around the world.
+Yes, Little Free Library is a registered 501(c)(3) nonprofit organization that builds community, inspires readers, and expands book access for all through a global network of volunteer-led little libraries.
 To learn more about us and how this worldwide movement got started visit our About page, or watch the video below to take a tour of Little Free Library headquarters in Hudson, WI!

 Yes, anyone may contribute or take books.
 The more the merrier!
-If you take a book (or two) from a Library, you do not need to return that exact book.
-However, in order to keep the Little Library full of good choices for the whole neighborhood, the next time you swing by the Library bring a few books to share.
-Little Library book exchanges function on the honor system; everyone contributes to ensure there are always quality books inside.
+If you take a book (or two) from a library, you do not need to return that exact book.
+However, in order to keep the little library full of good choices for the whole neighborhood, the next time you swing by the library bring a few books to share.
+Little Free Library book exchanges function on the honor system; everyone contributes to ensure there are always quality books inside.
 This way, we all win!

 No, you do not!
-If you bought a Little Free Library through our online store, your Library is automatically registered and will come with a charter sign and steward’s packet.
-These are included in the purchase price.
-All you need to do is wait for your Library to arrive and then add your Library to the world map.
+If you bought a Little Free Library through our online store, your library is automatically registered.
+A charter sign is included with your purchase, though it may ship separately.
+All you need to do is wait for your library and charter sign to arrive and then add your library to the world map.

 A Little Free Library is a free book-sharing box where anyone may take a book or share a book.
 They function on the honor system.
 You do not need to share a book in order to take one.
 If you take a book or two from a little library, try to bring some to share to that same library, or another in your area, when you can.